AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/repository-browser.md

 For publish, by default, the Repository Browser will only show public content, thus certain folders like `/conf` or `/home` will not be visible.

-In order to make those locations visible, you need to follow the below procedure.
+To make those locations visible, do the following.

 1. Click the three dots next to the environment of your choice and select **Manage Access**